geekysrm/dashboard-react/README.md

 - [Victory](https://formidable.com/open-source/victory/) - Charting library used.
 - [Node.JS](http://nodejs.org/) - Node.JS is used in the backend to serve the MySQL DB.

+## Features
+- This is a simple ReactJS application which shows a simple dashboard after successful login.
+- This dashboard has 2 graphs (bar graph and pie chart).
+- The charts are connected with a MySQL server which has [13, 45, 23, 41, 34, 54] for the **bar graph** and [25, 35, 40] for the **pie chart** as the data.
+- For login, login-id would be *admin* and password would be *current date in this format 24march2019*.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.